 Traver is a tiny town located in the state of California.
 With a population of 731 people and just one neighborhood, Traver is the 777th largest community in California.

-Traver is a blue-collar town, with 42.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Traver, you'll notice that it is more blue-collar than most other communities in America.
+42.07% of Traver’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Traver is a town of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Traver who work in sales jobs (15.17%), management occupations (13.10%), and farm management occupations (11.03%).

 Also of interest is that Traver has more people living here who work in computers and math than 95% of the places in the US.